mykebates/wp-rocketeer/README.md

 # Important!

 This is a raw-ass file I used for my private use at WCSTL and still needs some TLC.
-Opening up for anyone who might be eager enough to uset his as a starting point.
+Opening up for anyone who might be eager enough to use this as a starting point.

 *Eventually* I will circle back and edit the tight coupling specific to what I was working with :)